TahaKhalefah/BestRepo/README.md

 - MVVM the best design architecture I prefer it that help make my code readable and more organized and we can be testing it easy

-- Dependency Injection  Using Dagger-Hilt Make my code more readable and Reduced boilerplate and we can testing the app easily
+- Dependency Injection  Using Dagger-Hilt Make my code more readable and Reduced boilerplate code and we can testing the app easily

 Other Technology
 ----------------